sjtu-marl/malib/docs/source/quick_start.rst

         )
     }

-MALib integrates many kinds of (MA)RL algorithms, which follows the policy and model interfaces as `Tianshou <https://github.com/thu-ml/tianshou>`_.
-Thus, users can easily migrate and test standard RL algorithms in the population-based learning cases, free from RL algorithm reproduction.
+MALib integrates many kinds of (MA)RL algorithms, which follow the policy and model interfaces as `Tianshou <https://github.com/thu-ml/tianshou>`_.
+Thus, users can easily migrate and test standard RL algorithms in population-based learning cases, free from RL algorithm reproduction.
 In this example, we choose `Deep Q-learning Networks (DQN) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_.

 A key concept in MALib is that the devide of training paradigms, policy behavior and loss computation.
 The above algorithm configuration includes both ``DQNPolicy`` and ``DQNTrainer``, they are implemented for policy behavior definition and loss computation respectively.
 As the policy and loss coniguration has been given, the next thing is to determine the training paradigm.
 Since the DQN is an independent learning algorithm, we use ``IndependentAgent`` as the best choice as follow: